mozilla/releasewarrior/releases/devedition-devedition-58.0b2.md

 - nthomas: win64 l10n repack 10/10 (SCuadzcTSC2XE2pRknKnLA) was perma pending (on Run 1) even though the artifacts task was done.
 Possible some message got lost after AWS price spikes and buildbot retries.
 Marked completed
 - callek: QE had download issues getting 58.0b1-->58.0b2.
 Investigation led to this being a regression from [Bug 1348087](https://bugzil.la/1348087), and is filed as [Bug 1416295](https://bugzil.la/1416295)
 - callek: At relmans request reverted devedition updates to point at 57.0b14 and reverted bouncer aliases to point -latest at deved 57b14 as well.
+- callek: Due to the QE update issues and the present-in-b2 [Bug 1415214](https://bugzil.la/1415214) regression.
+Relman has decided to abort deved-b2 entirely.